02arpit07/DATA-STRUCTURES-JAVA/README.md

-# DATA-STRUCTURES-PLACEMENT
+# DATA-STRUCTURES-JAVA-Language
-All codes done in this repository are for learning purpose
+All codes done in this repository are for learning purpose.